MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 $1 = (char (*)[8]) 0xffffcd18
 ```

-The memory address of `buffer` is stored at `0xffffcd18` and this is where the standard input are stored.
+The memory address of `buffer` is stored at `0xffffcd18` and this is where the standard input is stored.
-To check, add another breakpoint on the `ret` instruction and continue the execution
+To check, add another breakpoint on the `ret` instruction and continue the execution:

 ```
 (gdb) break *0x56556191